DctrlVan/dctrl-fobtap/README.md

 Logic that works with the rfid reader and exposes a kefir stream of the fob values.

 ### vend.js
-This file defines the event creation for vending and listens on the db event creation to create a dispense event.
+This file listens on the db event creation creates a dispense event.